Haunted (2007 film)

 Haunted (Turkish: Musallat) is a 2007 Turkish horror film directed by Alper Mestçi about a young Turkish guest-worker who is haunted by dark visions in Berlin.
 The film, which opened nationwide on November 16, 2007 was one of the highest-grossing Turkish films of 2007.
+A sequel, Musallat 2: Lanet, was released on December 2, 2011, and Third film, Musallat 3, was released on February 3, 2023.

 Production

 The film was shot on location in Istanbul, Turkey and Berlin, Germany.

 Plot synopsis

 Suat is a young Turkish man who leaves his new bride Nurcan behind in Turkey and joins his childhood friend Metin in Berlin where he can earn some money.
 Here he is haunted by dark visions that eventually drive him to attempt suicide.
 When the doctors in Germany can find nothing wrong, Suat and Metin return to Istanbul to seek the advice of spiritual healer Haci Burhan Kasavi.
 Suat and family of Haci except a daughter of Haci was killed by a demon angry about him for being killed when born as the baby of Nurcan.

 Musallat 2: Lanet (2011) by the same company is about a young woman find she is a relative of a jinn and being born after a couple asked a witch to ask for a child for a jinn through the cut animal legs sorcerery ritual.